GeneralElectric/MHacks2017/databases/README.md

 # Postgres

 Postgres is a popular opensource SQL database.
-To install and start a local instance of MongoDB, use the following commands:
+To install and start a local instance of Postgres, use the following commands:
 ```
 cd postgres
 ./start-pg